 AAT apprenticeships

-Its Level 3 and Level 4 Diplomas in Accounting allow apprentices the opportunity of studying towards a globally recognised qualification.
+Its Level 3 and Level 4 Diplomas in Accounting allow apprentices to study towards a globally recognised qualification.

-The AAT Diploma in Accounting is expected to take around a year to complete, although it's possible to do so in as little as six months, while the Diploma in Professional Accounting usually takes between 12 and 18 months.
+The AAT Diploma in Accounting is expected to take around a year to complete, although it's possible to do so in as little as six months.
+The Diploma in Professional Accounting usually takes between 12 and 18 months.

 As an apprentice, you'll need to work a minimum of 30 hours per week, and you'll receive the National Minimum Wage (NMW) or higher.
 The average weekly wage is £170, and you'll also receive a holiday allowance.
 By completing the professional level qualification, you can expect to earn around £24,500.